Hamiltonian Neural PDE Solvers through Functional Approximation

-For test samples within the training distribution (Sines), conventional neural surrogates are able to perform well and achieve low loss, and HNFs are on-par with these models.
-However, when examining the Hamiltonian, HNFs can predict solutions that better conserve physical invariances.
+For test samples within the training distribution (Sines), conventional neural surrogates are able to perform well and achieve low loss, and HNS is on-par with these models.
+Adding a physics-informed loss in PINO only marginally increases the performance of FNO, which is consistent with its interpretation as a soft regularizer.
+When looking at the Hamiltonian of predicted solutions, we find that HNS can predict solutions that better conserve physical invariances.
 We validate this in Appendix \ref{app:ham} by calculating the error of the Hamiltonian of predicted trajectories across different experiments.
-This ability to conserve the Hamiltonian helps HNFs to generalize to unseen initial conditions, and it achieves better performance on the Gaussian Pulse test set.
+This ability to conserve the Hamiltonian helps HNS to generalize to unseen initial conditions, and it achieves better performance on the Gaussian Pulse test set.
 Interestingly, it also conserves the Hamiltonian on out-of-distribution inputs, suggesting a strong inductive bias in the model.
-This is an empirically observed bias, to understand what mechanisms enable energy conservation, we ablate different methods within HNFs to understand their contributions, shown in Appendix \ref{app:ham}.
+To understand what mechanisms enable energy conservation, we also ablate different methods within HNS to understand their contributions, shown in Appendix \ref{app:ham}.
 Lastly, to visualize model performance, predicted trajectories of Sines and Pulse ICs are shown in Figures \ref{fig:sines} and \ref{fig:pulse}.